- Do I have to pick a major as a freshman?

 - Of the 7.4% who reported being unemployed, many were in graduate school

-Yes, there are many opportunities through internships, co-ops, 49erships, international internships, and numerous on-campus positions.
+Yes, there are many opportunities through internships and co-ops, international internships, and numerous on-campus positions.
 There are also research experiences for undergraduate students.
 Students should connect with the University Career Center early in their university careers to maximize knowledge of opportunities for internships and co-ops.

-All three of these programs are classified as experiential learning, which are opportunities to gain hands-on experience in your field by working for an organization.
+Both options are classified as experiential learning, which are opportunities to gain hands-on experience in your field by working for an organization.
 Co-ops are the most intensive type of experiential learning, requiring students to commit to three semesters of full-time work as they are completing their degrees.
 Because organizations require full-time work, students often need to lengthen their programs of study by one to two semesters.
 The good news is organizations often use their co-op programs to recruit entry-level employees and hours accumulated in a co-op can count toward hours needed to earn a professional engineering license (P.E.).
 Co-ops are only available to undergraduate students.
 To learn more about the co-op program visit www.career.uncc.edu/coop.

-Internships and 49erships are usually one semester or summer opportunities to gain work experience.
+Internships are usually one semester or summer opportunities to gain work experience.
 The difference is an internship is not registered through the University and is typically part-time (fall & spring) or an option to work full-time in the summer.
-Internships can be completed to gain experience and obtain academic credit (only available to graduate students).
-A 49ership is completed for experience and a transcript notation (available to both undergraduates and graduates).
+Internships can be completed to gain experience or obtain academic credit (only available to graduate students).
+Internships are an option for both undergraduate and graduate students.
 For more details on pursuing any of these opportunities, visit the University Career Center's website: www.career.uncc.edu.

 It varies across engineering disciplines but in general they are in the 40-55Ks.